Which season comes to mind when you read these words?

 If you’re a wild thing, the answer may well be winter.

 Sure, the heat of summer can make any body feel dry as dust.
-But wild animals, especially species that can tolerate living near people, usually have an easier time finding some moisture when the mercury rises than when it falls.
+But wild animals, especially those species who can tolerate living near people, usually have an easier time finding some moisture when the mercury rises than when it falls.

 In cities and suburbs, April brings more than just spring showers.
 The return engagement of automatic lawn sprinklers turns every pampered landscaping leaf and each blade of carefully tended turf-grass into a diminutive drink dispenser.
 Fountains splash and spritz and spray.
 Swimming pools drop all pretense of modesty and shrug off their winter coats.
 Hoses report for car-washing and child-cooling duty, turning streets and sidewalks into ephemeral streams.
 Birdbaths and pet bowls brim with cool, clear water.